pbaitor/i18n-twitter-sentiment/README.md

 ## Next steps

-To build upon this projec, some next steps that could be taken are:
+To build upon this project, some next steps that could be taken are:

-* Searching for a larger dataset to use in training
+* Searching for a larger dataset to use in training, or
-* Changing to a dataset more appropriate (one with annotations for sentences)
+* Replacing it with a dataset more appropriate (one with annotations for sentences, for example)
 * Fine-tunning the current neural network design
-* Evaluating the current approach with neural networks against other solutions (including simpler ones like Naive Bayes Classifications, Nearest Neighbours, etc.)
+* Evaluating other solutions (including simpler ones like Naive Bayes Classifications, Nearest Neighbours, etc.)

 As for the applicability, i think that the actual tokenization and prediction is quite fast, so embedding into server or desktop applications would be feasible.
 The dependencies (specifically the pre-trained Laser model) are quite heavy so it would be problematic on mobile applications.